JustDevZero/dotfiles/Readme.md

  * Added ogg2mp3 script, compatible with bash.

-This repository is used for puting my config files, or little scripts, you can use this files with the terms indicated about.
+This repository is used for puting my config files, with a few scripts, you can use this files with the terms indicated about.
 If a file uses some other license, will be specified in the begining of it.

-The .zaliases and .zprograms contains alias and functions, for programs that maybe are not installed by default.
+The aliases.zsh and programs.zsh contains alias and functions, for programs that maybe are not installed by default.
+Please take in mind to read them as I can always forget to write it here..

 Programs that are used:
 zsh
 most